mnms/docs/docs/install-fbctl.md

   Must include localhost.
 ```

-If localhost(127.0.0.1) is not included in host information, this error occurs.
-Please add localhost in host list in this case.
+If the localhost(127.0.0.1) is not included in host information, this error occurs.
+Please add the localhost in the host list in this case.

 # 3. Start LightningDB

-Create cluster of LightningDB with using 'cluster create' command.
+Create a cluster of LightningDB using 'cluster create' command.

 ``` bash
 ec2-user@flashbase:1> cluster create